jeffreycwitt/pl399/docs/18-internet-and-control.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HFyaW50GFOs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <p class="vda">Video Discuss Anchor</p>
 </div>

-Now when you visit Facebook (for example), the "same ad network" server will check the third party cookie it set when you were on a another site and report to facebook all the things it knows from your activity elsewhere on the internet.

 You can view the cookies set in Chrome here by putting "chrome://settings/siteData" in your chrome url address bar.